sfurmanvt/SoftwareDesign_Assignment5/README.md

 | Hayden Cleek    | hmcleek@vt.edu |
 | Daniel Medas    | dmedas@vt.edu  |

 <br>

 <h1>Project Information</h1>

 Software Design Assignment 5, Collaborative Music Composer

+<h1>Code Structure</h1>

+Code matching our detailed class diagram is found within the BackEnd Directory.

+The 25 unit tests are executed to test backend methods.

+Front End directory is used for the demonstration of our product.